Table of Contents Hide

 - the first Invisalign clear aligner is fitted.

 Once your Invisalign trays are made, your orthodontist calls you to wear them and begin your treatment.

-You wear the first Invisalign trays and appointments are scheduled for the replacement of the next aligner tray every one or two weeks.
+You wear the first Invisalign trays.
+Next, appointments are scheduled for the replacement of the next aligner tray every one or two weeks.

 - follow-up visits are scheduled.

-Depending on the treatment time, you swap your new tray for the next one util the end of the orthodontic period.
+Depending on the treatment time, you swap your new tray for the next one until the end of the orthodontic period.

 To better straighten your teeth into the perfect shape and location, each Invisalign tray is uniquely made.
-Therefore, these designs make possible the movement of your teeth and jaws into a desired alignment.
+Therefore, these designs make possible the movement of your teeth and jaws into the desired alignment.